markbosire/Practice-Questions-GCP-ACE/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### You need to create a new billing account and then link it with an e isting Google Cloud Platform project.
+### You need to create a new billing account and then link it with an existing Google Cloud Platform project.
 What should you do?

 - [ ] Verify that you are Project Billing Manager for the GCP project.
-Update the e isting project to link it to the e isting billing account.
+Update the existing project to link it to the existing billing account.
 - [ ] Verify that you are Project Billing Manager for the GCP project.
-Create a new billing account and link the new billing account to the e isting project.
+Create a new billing account and link the new billing account to the existing project.
 - [ ] Verify that you are Billing Administrator for the billing account.
-Create a new project and link the new project to the e isting billing account.
+Create a new project and link the new project to the existing billing account.
 - [ ] Verify that you are Billing Administrator for the billing account.
-Update the e isting project to link it to the e isting billing account.
+Update the existing project to link it to the existing billing account.

 **[⬆ Back to Top](#table-of-contents)**